pikatoste/test.sh/README.md

   A regular expression that is matched against function names to discover test functions in managed mode.
   It is evaluated by grep.

+* COLOR

+  Values: yes, no. Default: yes.

+  * yes: output ANSI color escape sequences in both main and log output.
+  * no: do not output ANSI color escape sequences in neither main or log output.

 * LOG_DIR_NAME